nata-vito/skin-cancer-segmentation/README.md

 ![alt text](./assets/results.png)

+I recently challenged myself to implement the U-Net network to learn how it works and developed this project.
 The aim of this project is to train segmentation models with png mask.
 This work uses [UNet model](https://arxiv.org/pdf/1505.04597) specialized in biomedical image segmentation in order to segment skin cancers.
 I used the dataset [Skin cancer: HAM10000](https://www.kaggle.com/datasets/surajghuwalewala/ham1000-segmentation-and-classification/data), a easy download version of [The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions](https://doi.org/10.7910/DVN/DBW86T) and trained the model.
 The dataset used consists of .jpg images and .png binary masks.
+In this project I'm also using the overlay of the predicted mask with the original image, which makes it easier to understand the area affected by skin cancer.
+If you're interested in the topic, feel free to learn more about this architecture.
+I've prepared an easy-to-understand and easy-to-implement notebook.

 ## U-Net Architecture